BerkeleyLab/inference-engine/README.md

 ```

 #### Under Development
-We are corresponding with the developers of the compiler(s) below developers about addressing the compiler issues preventing building newer Fiats releases.
+We are corresponding with the developers of the compiler(s) below about addressing the compiler issues preventing building Fiats.

 #### HPE Cray Compiler Environment (CCE) (`crayftn.sh`)
 Building with the CCE `ftn` compiler wrapper requires an additional trivial wrapper.